The holidays are a joyful time, full of laughter, loved ones, family, and friends.

-First, take a deep breath and remind yourself that you don’t have to do everything.
-Trying to do everything by yourself is unnecessary.
-You also run the risk of wearing yourself out by trying – which may leave you with less energy to care for your loved one.
+First, take a deep breath and remind yourself that you don’t have to do everything yourself.
+Not only is it unnecessary, but you also run the risk of wearing yourself out – which may leave you with less energy to care for your loved one.

-If you typically host a family gathering, consider asking another family member to assume this responsibility, reduce the number of guests, or better yet, host a virtual gathering this year.
+If you typically host a family gathering, you might ask another family member to assume this responsibility, reduce the number of guests, or consider hosting a virtual gathering this year.
 Forgo the holiday turkey and dozens of sides in favor of easier recipes, or order some items pre-prepared.

 Remember that sometimes the simplest celebrations can be the most memorable.
-Think about what you most enjoy about this time of year and focus on those specific things.
+Think about what you enjoy most this time of year and focus on those specific things.

 As you look for ways to include your loved one with dementia in holiday events, consider their current abilities and comfort level.
 If possible, ask them what they want to do for the holidays.
-If their dementia has progressed, think about how well they’ll be able to participate in activities and adjust accordingly.
+If their dementia has progressed, think about how well they can participate in activities and adjust accordingly.

-Look at the holidays from their point of view.
-If bright lights, loud noises, or too many people around upsets them, eliminate those things.
+Look at the holidays from your loved one’s point of view.
+Keep distractions like bright lights, loud noises, and crowds to a minimum.
 Many people with Alzheimer’s are afraid of or confused by blinking lights, so try to tone down your home decor.
 Also, don’t leave out decorations that may be mistaken for food, like faux fruit or bowls of potpourri.

-IF you will be hosting guests, set expectations and limits for the duration of their visit.
+If you will be hosting guests, set expectations and limits for the duration of their visit.
 Make visitors aware of your loved one’s dementia, especially if what they can expect has changed since their last visit.
-For example, prepare them in case your loved one might not remember your guest or may be more confused than usual about their presence.
+For example, prepare them in case your loved one might not remember them or may be more confused than usual about their presence.

-If your visitors will be bringing gifts, encourage them to bring gifts that will be safe and useful for your loved one, like soft clothes or blankets or a favorite snack.
+If your visitors bring gifts, encourage them to bring items that will be safe and useful for your loved one, like soft clothes, blankets, or a favorite snack.

 If your loved one with Alzheimer’s resides in a senior living community, you can still make the holidays special for them.
-Plan a visit - or virtual visit - with an appropriate number of family members.
+Plan a visit with an appropriate number of family members.
 Consider trying one of the following:

 - Bring a food or beverage to share, if permitted

-- Decorate their room with a few small holiday items
+- Decorate their room with a few holiday items

 - Make or buy cards to read aloud and display